MauroOyhanart/StudentCourseManager/README.md

 # StudentCourseManager
 A desktop JavaFX application to see a course and the relationships between its subjects.

+Made with Java 17 and Java FX 8, using Maven Repositories.

 By performing

 mvn clean